Neil Kinnock: Life peerage

-On 28 January 2005, he was created a life peer as Baron Kinnock, of Bedwellty in the County of Gwent, and was introduced to the House of Lords on 31 January 2005.
+On 28 January 2005, Kinnock was created a life peer as Baron Kinnock, of Bedwellty in the County of Gwent, and was introduced to the House of Lords on 31 January 2005.
 On assuming his seat, he stated: "I accepted the kind invitation to enter the House of Lords as a working peer for practical political reasons."
 When his peerage was first announced, he said: "It will give me the opportunity ... to contribute to the national debate on issues like higher education, research, Europe and foreign policy."

-His peerage meant that the Labour and Conservative parties were equal in numbers in the upper house of Parliament (subsequently the number of Labour members overtook the number of Conservative members for multiple years).
-Kinnock was a long-time critic of the House of Lords, and his acceptance of a peerage led him to be accused of hypocrisy, by Will Self, among others.
+Kinnock's peerage meant that the Labour and Conservative parties were equal in numbers in the upper house of Parliament (subsequently the number of Labour members overtook the number of Conservative members for multiple years).
+He was a long-time critic of the House of Lords, and his acceptance of a peerage led him to be accused of hypocrisy by Will Self, among others.

 Views

 Early political positions

 Kinnock's early political career was characterised by firmly left-wing positions typical of the Tribune Group within the Labour Party.
 Political observers described him as holding left-wing views on most matters and talking in the language of the radical post-Bevan left.
 By 1974, he was described as a vocal advocate of the standard left-wing position on nuclear weapons, the Common Market, public ownership, incomes policy, and arms embargoes to South Africa, Chile, and El Salvador.

 During the 1970s, Kinnock was a fierce critic of the Labour governments of Harold Wilson and James Callaghan.
 He rejected offers of ministerial positions on ideological grounds, with one Conservative newspaper labelling him a "left wing fanatic" in 1978.
 In December 1974, he wrote an article on nationalisation in Labour Monthly, delivering a bitter criticism of the capitalist system.
 In 1978, at the Labour National Executive Committee, he advocated for reflation, increased spending on health, job-swap schemes, better housing, and ending stock relief for businesses.

-After the Labour government's defeat in 1979, Kinnock condemned it with the words: "For the third time the Labour Party had saved capitalism, and lost."
+Kinnock condemned the Labour government following its election defeat in 1979, saying that for the third time the Labour Party had saved capitalism, and lost.
 As late as October 1984, after becoming party leader, he was still describing the market system as short-sighted and speculative, arguing it would never produce the plenty necessary to meet human need.

-Anti-apartheid activism
+Anti-apartheid

-Kinnock was heavily involved in anti-apartheid activism from his university days.
-At Cardiff University, he organised protests against apartheid in South Africa and campaigned for the release of Nelson Mandela.
-This activism continued throughout his parliamentary career, and he was later awarded the Order of the Companions of O.R.
+At Cardiff University, Kinnock organised protests against apartheid in South Africa, campaigning for the release of Nelson Mandela.
+This anti-apartheid activism continued throughout his parliamentary career, and in 2014 he was awarded the Order of the Companions of O.R.
 Tambo by South Africa for his "excellent contribution to constantly speaking the truth during the apartheid period" and for fighting for Mandela's release whilst supporting those in exile.